Summary

 Flat org charts work perfectly for small businesses and startups.
 Everyone reports to the founder or CEO.
 There are few or no middle management layers.

 This structure shows quick decision-making. backers often like this for early-stage companies.
-It shows low costs and direct sharing.
+It shows low overhead and direct sharing.

 Flat charts also work well for creative agencies, consulting firms, and tech startups.
 They show a team culture where everyone has direct access to leadership.
 This ties back to your overall visual organizational charts.